MrRobot11-11/X-Files-Blog-v2/README.md

-# X-Files Blog
+# X-Files Blog v2

+Updated blog site adding more content and features
-A website demonstrating the use of a headless CMS, using gatsy, react, and graphQL
+A website demonstrating the use of a headless CMS, using GatsbyJS, JavaScript, GraphQL, Contentful, and Netlify.